Man pleads guilty to 4 Asian spa killings, sentenced to life

 CANTON, Ga.
-(AP) — A man accused of killing eight people, most of them women of Asian descent, at Atlanta-area massage businesses pleaded guilty Tuesday to four of the murders and was handed four sentences of life without parole.
+(AP) — A man accused of killing eight people, most of them women of Asian descent, at Atlanta-area massage businesses pleaded guilty to murder Tuesday in four of the killings and was handed four sentences of life without parole.

 Robert Aaron Long, 22, still faces the death penalty in the four other deaths, which are being prosecuted in a different county.
-His shooting spree at three different businesses in March ignited outrage and fueled fear among Asian Americans, who were already facing increased hostility at the time linked to the coronavirus pandemic.
-Many were particularly upset when authorities suggested that Long's crimes were not racially motivated but were instead born of a "sex addiction," which is not recognized as an official disorder.
+The string of shootings at three different businesses in March ignited outrage and fueled fear among Asian Americans, who were already facing increased hostility at the time linked to the coronavirus pandemic.
+Many were particularly upset when authorities suggested Long's crimes were not racially motivated but instead born of a sex addiction, which is not recognized as an official disorder.

-In comments sure to further frustrate those outraged over Long’s apparent targeting of Asian women, a prosecutor reiterated Tuesday that Cherokee County investigators saw no evidence of racial bias.
+In comments sure to further frustrate those who believe Long targeted Asian women, a prosecutor reiterated Tuesday that Cherokee County investigators saw no evidence of racial bias.
 That’s at odds with the hate crime enhancement that Long, who is white, faces just miles away in the four deaths in Atlanta.

 “This was not any kind of hate crime,” District Attorney Shannon Wallace said.